CitrineInformatics/gemd-docs/docs/specification/objects.md

 `mass_fraction` | <= | 1
 `volume_fraction` | <= | 1
 `number_fraction` | <= | 1
+name | must be unique | among the ingredients of process

 An Ingredient Run and its spec must be paired with a linked Material Run/Spec pair and with a linked Process Run/Spec pair.
 The spec's process and the process's spec must point to the same Process Spec.